solipsis-project/mizu-documentation/image_gallery_example.md

 One approach would be for there to be a list of "verified" accounts that can only be modified by an admin.
 Creating an account does not cause it to be immediately verified.

-This only requires a single new action type: "verify_account".
+This only requires a single new transaction type: "verify_account".
 (Accounts don't get unverified, they just get kicked instead.)

 ```
 $GalleryVerifiedAccounts = echo '{